 The advantages of doing an internal audit include:

 - Finding out about nonconformities before others do.

-- Identifying areas that require attention to provide a solid security posture prior to a security event.
+- Identifying areas requiring attention to provide a solid security posture before a security event.

 - Demonstrating and educating management about your dedication.

 - Assisting employees in gaining a better grasp and awareness of the situation.

 The objective of the audit, as stated above, is to identify any non-conformities, establish the effectiveness of the ISMS, and give the organisation a chance to improve.

 ISO 27001 internal audit checklist

 An organisation may use a five-step checklist to achieve the ISO 27001 internal audit criteria.